NCERT Solution - Introducing Indian Society, Class 12, Sociology

 (v)Established formal and written law.

-Ques 12: State the processes began during the British colonialism in India.
+Question 12: State the processes that began during the British colonialism in India.

-Ques 13: State main differences between Sociology and other subjects.
+Question 13: State the main differences between Sociology and other subjects.

 2. Being an integral part of the process of growing up, knowledge about society seems to be obtained naturally or automatically.

 In the case of other subjects, no child is expected to already know something.

 3. It means we know a lot about the society in which we live and interact.